dwjbosman/dwjbosman.github.io.src/content/posts/2017-12-18/text_generation_using_lstm.md

 date: 2017-12-18 20:00
 ---

-Some time ago I read the article "".
-I was very inspired by the idea that AI could be able to generate a novel.
-So I spent some time trying to get a working prototype.
+Some time ago I read Karpathy's [article](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) on LSTM networks and text generation.
+The idea that AI could be able to generate a novel was very intreaging.
+Finally I had some spare time to test this idea.

+I used the following software:
+* nvidia-docker : A docker environment that allows the GPU to be used for CUDA.
+* gcr.io/tensorflow/tensorflow docker image for Tensorflow, Jupyter and Python 3
-I used this https://github.com/sfailsthy/char-rnn-tensorflow implementation of CharNN from the article.
-It's a very clean and readible implementation.
-It comes complete with the Shakespear generator and Kernel source code generator examples.
-My goal was to generate a Dutch novel.
+* https://github.com/sfailsthy/char-rnn-tensorflow implementation of CharNN from the previous mentioned article.
+It's a very clean and readable implementation.
+It comes complete with the Shakespeare generator and Kernel source code generator examples.
+* My goal was to generate a Dutch novel.
+Some [Dutch novels](http://ebook.gratis-downloaden.nu/) can be downloaded for free.
+* ebook-convert, part of the Ubuntu Calibre package.

 As a source I downloaded a number of free Dutch ebooks in .epub format.
-Then I used ebook-convert (available via the xxx package) to convert the ebook to raw ascii text:
+Next I used ebook-convert to convert the ebook to raw ascii text:

     ebook-convert book.epub book.txt --txt-output-encoding=ascii --asciiize

-In total I concatenated six different ebooks in one big text file.
-Next I started training the network:
+It seemed reasonable to train on a text file which would be similar in size to the Shakespeare example.
+In total I concatenated six different e-books in one big text file of  about 3 megabytes, containing 500000 words.
+I started training the network:

     python3 train.py --input_file data/bigtextfile.txt --name bigtextfile --num_steps 100 --num_seqs 1000  --learning_rate 0.001 --max_steps 40000 --num_layers 6 --lstm_size 150

+The parameters control the following options:
 * 1000 examples per batch
 * 100 characters for the recurrent neural network roll back
 * 40000 iterations
 * 6 LSTM layers with each layer containing 150 cells.

-My laptops GTX-1060 GPU is able to process about 0.6 batches per second.
+My laptop has a GTX-1060 GPU which is able to process about 0.6 batches per second.
 After 40000 iterations it produced the following results (in Dutch ....):

     python3 sample.py --converter_path bigtextfile/converter.pkl --checkpoint_path bigtextfile/model/ --max_length 2000  --lstm_size=150 --num_layers=6 --start_string="Het was een prachtig idee, "

 <pre style='white-space:pre-wrap; word-wrap:break-word;color:green'>Het was een prachtig idee, maar het was nooit en die minder honderd had hij een keurige gedachte dat hij natuurlijk het enige want ze keek om een gedachte te versloten.'